Autism spectrum disorder (ASD), commonly called autism, is a developmental disorder that

 Therapy for ASD

 Therapy for ASD may be psychological, behavioral, or educational.
 Therapy programs tend to be highly structured, and they often involve family members, like parents, brothers, or sisters.
-Therapy can help with the skills needed to cope in everyday situations and may:
+Therapy can help with the skills needed to cope in everyday situations

 - Teach life skills and independent living skills